-Yes No

-0 2

-Score: (add 3a, 3b an
+Score: (add 3a.
+3b and 3c together)

 4. Does the entity have proper internal controls in place to ensure compliance with Federal statutes, regulations, and the terms and conditions of the Federal award?
 Entities should utilize the Standards for Internal Control in the Federal Government (the"Green Book") issued by the Comptroller General of the United States or the "Internal Control Integrated Framework", issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).